Fashion and Apparel Ecommerce Trends to Watch in 2026

 Virtual Stylists and AI-Powered Recommendations

 - Virtual stylists use AI to curate outfits based on personal style, body type, and occasion.
+Fashion designers and platforms are also using AI animation generators to showcase digital outfits in a more engaging and lifelike way.

 - AI-powered recommendation engines suggest complementary pieces that upsell complete looks.